OutwalkStudios/firefly/packages/firefly/README.md

 Firefly is platform agnostic.
 The controller decorators provide metadata to the class which is handled by the application interface, out of the box, Firefly provides a platform binding for express, enabling integration with the entire express ecosystem.

+Firefly also extends the Express Request object by adding a `rawBody` property to it, which is useful for webhook signature validation.
+When using typescript you can access the request typing for this by importing `RawBodyRequest` from `@outwalk/firefly/express`.

 **Example:**
 ```js
 import { Application } from "@outwalk/firefly";